destination-earth-digital-twins/deode-workflow-docs/docs/_sources/markdown_docs/development_guide.md.txt

 ### Forks
 Forks are used to develop features and bug fixes.
 They are created from the `develop` branch by forking to a local repo.
 When a feature is ready, a PR is created to merge it to `develop`.
 When a bug fix is ready, a PR is created to merge it to `develop` and `master`.

-## Run on LUMI
-To run the project on LUMI, you need to have a LUMI account and add your SSH key to it.
-Please check the [online instructions on how to do that](https://docs.lumi-supercomputer.eu/firststeps/SSH-keys/).
-Once you have your SSH key added, you can login to LUMI by running `ssh -i <your-private-key> <username>@@lumi.csc.fi`.
-Once logged in, create a SSH key and add that to your GitHub account so you can clone the repo.
-Then, please follow the download, install and usage instructions provided in the [README](https://github.com/destination-earth-digital-twins/Deode-Prototype/blob/develop/README.md) file.